-Regulation Jurisd ictional Note (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
-Compressed oxygen or air that is used or intended to be used for medical purposes.
-3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L 5 Sodium Hypochlorite designated by UN Number 1791 100 L 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) safety i Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
-328(3) Some j Some jurisdictions will insert a relevant law here.
-328(5) explain ning the interaction b ote at the end of this subregulation etween Chapter 7 of these Regulations and lation relating to explosives.
+Regulation Jurisdictional Note 3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L 5 Sodium Hypochlorite designated by UN Number 1791 100 L 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
+328(3) Some ju Some jurisdictions will insert a relevant law here.
+328(5) Jurisdictions may insert a Note at the end of this subregulation explaining the interaction between Chapter 7 of these Regulations and local dangerous goods legislation relating to explosives.
+348 be not inc 1 Jurisdictions may insert a new provision imposing a relevant fee to be paid to the regulator for administration in relation to notifications under this regulation.
+A provision of this kind may include requirements as to the structure of the relevant fee and the timing of its payment. ren det nedies for non-paym se such a fee will also provide appropriate ent (for example, enforcement of a civil or).
+This may require amendment to other 354(4) A jurisdiction will insert the relevant enactment that regulates the use of hazardous chemicals for agricultural purposes.
+Part 7.1, Division 9 liction may omit this sdiction. s Division if it is covered by other laws of

-APPENDIX Jurisdictional Notes ---------- ----------------------
+APPENDIX Jurisdictional Notes ---------- ---------------- -------